qrno/rockyRaccoon/README.md

 ## Usage

 Clone this repo.
-Criate or edit templates in the input/templates folder.
+Create or edit templates in the input/templates folder.
 The template can be any piece of HTML, and should have \<!--TITLE--> and \<!--CONTENT--> where the title and content of the article should be respectively.

 Create a file with of .qmd filetype with the following structure: